orocos/rtt_ros_integration/rtt_actionlib/README.md

     After receiving new goal `newGoalHook` callback is called, also `isPending()` and `getPendingGoal()` methods can be used to poll pending goal.
 * Pending goal can be accepted (`acceptPending()`) or rejected (`rejectPending()`).
 If accepted pending goal preempts current active goal if it presents.
 So only one goal can be active at time.
 * State of active goal can be checked with `isActive()`, `getActiveGoal()` and `isPreemting()` calls.
-* If CancelRequest is received corresponding goal is canceled.
-Before active goal is canceled  `cancelGoalHook` is called.
+* Cancel request causes pending goal to be canceled immediately.
+Active goal changes state to PREEMTING and `cancelGoalHook` is called.
+Preemting state can be checked by `isPreemting()` call.
 * State of active goal can be changed by `succeedActive()`, `cancelActive()`, `abortActive()` calls.

 ```cpp